UP-RS-ESP/vacon.github.io/_posts/2021-01-11-JGRES-SmithBookhagen.md

 Cold areas have more freeze-thaw cycling on equator-facing slopes, while warmer areas will have more on pole-facing slopes.
 In essence, the asymmetric action of freeze-thaw processes is highly dependent on average winter temperatures -- the highest asymmetries in freeze-thaw cycling are found in the mid-latitudes, where temperatures cycle above and below zero degrees more frequently.
 High elevations, for example in the Alps and on the Tibetan Plateau, also have large asymmetries in freeze-thaw cycling.

-## The Impact of Environment on Topographic Asymmetry
+## The Impact of Environmental Factors on Topographic Asymmetry

 Insolation strongly influences land-surface temperature, which in turn impacts vegetation by controlling soil-water content, and cryospheric processes by driving both diurnal and seasonal temperature cycles, controlling frost cracking intensity, and modifying snow cover.
 It is clear from the global data that vegetation generally enhances poleward-steepening of terrain, and that low temperatures enhance equator-steepening.